umberleigh/dream-art/README.md

 this will also be downloaded.
 By default the original VGG-19 model is used.

-This model is shared between the DeepDream and NeuralStyle models.
+This model is shared between DeepDream and NeuralStyle.

 ## With Docker